harshavardhan012/Generic-Test-Plan/README.md

 | Real Silicon Features  | Features only testable in silicon                  |
 | Workarounds            | Workarounds used in emulation                      |

+- Limitations in emulation (e.g., performance, cycle accuracy, missing components).
+- Features only testable in silicon.
+- Workarounds used in emulation.

 ---

 ## 3. Major New Features and Deltas